Extension of approval of an information collection; comment request.

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collection of information on those who are to respond, through use, as appropriate, of automated, electronic, mechanical, and other collection technologies; e.g., permitting electronic submission of responses.

-Estimate of burden: The public reporting burden for this collection of information is estimated to average 0.0352809 hours per response.
+Estimate of burden: The public burden for this collection of information is estimated to average 0.25 hours per response.

-Respondents: Importers and shippers of bees and related articles, foreign governments, and containment facilities.
+Respondents: Importers, exporters, and shippers of bees and related articles; foreign and State governments; and containment facilities.

 Acting Administrator, Animal and Plant Health Inspection Service.

 BILLING CODE 3410-34-P